 Melvin has grown lethargic, listless, and dull, and watchful.
 He would clearly benefit from a little companion he could torment mercilessly for fun and excitement.

 That's our house -- "the Old Y".
 We're in the central window-and-lunette just above the apparent front door and the two double-decker windows to the right of that, the erstwhile theatre of the former YMCA; our livingroom has an approx. 40-foot ceiling.
 The elegant front door arrangement was formerly a restaurant and is now an apartment; our main entrance is around to the side, labeled 'Boys' Entrance'.

 The First Presbyterian Church, conveniently only 200 meters up the road from us.
 We've pencilled that in, just in case.

-Up the hill towards Mary Baldwin University, founded in 1842 as a female seminary, now since 1976 relaxing in the physical plant of the former Staunton Military Academy (1884-1976) -- by all accounts a worthy small co-ed institution which also offers an MA programme in collaboration with the American Shakespeare Centre just two blocks down the street.
+Up the hill towards Mary Baldwin University, founded in 1842 as a female seminary, now since 1976 relaxing in the physical plant of the former Staunton Military Academy (1884-1976) -- by all accounts, MBU is a worthy small co-ed institution which also offers an MA programme in collaboration with the American Shakespeare Centre just two blocks down the street.